EugeniaVoytik/test_website/quick_guide.md

 ---
 layout: page
-title: Quick Guide how to install and Use AlphaPept
+subtitle: Guick Guide how to install and Use AlphaPept
-subtitle: test
 ---

 here should be your text